 October 16-19, 2020 | San Francisco, CA

 Audience: Plastic Surgeons, Residents, Medical Students, Allied Medical Professionals

 November 7, 2020 | New York, NY

 Audience: New York Region Board-Certified Plastic Surgeons, Residents, Practice Managers, Allied Health Professionals

 ASPS is the industry leader in plastic surgery education.
 With the launch of the new ASPS EdNet in 2019, we have seen the memberships utilization and need grow.
 ASPS is excited to provide a series of opportunities for corporate partners to see the same level of engagement and be tied into the surgeon community.

 Provide education to ASPS members about your direct product information with this online webinar series.
 The content will be hosted alongside ASPS education in the American Society of Plastic Surgeons Education Network and can be used as education or market research.

 Join ASPS as we launch a new podcast series on practice management, to be available in both the Apple and Android podcast stores.
 More and more, we are absorbing information in small clips of audio.
 Whether driving in our cars or walking around the block, listening to podcasts is becoming an extremely popular pastime.

-The Resident Education Center (REC) has been integrated into the curricula of most U.S.-based training programs for several years.
-The REC includes 88 modules of plastic surgery self-study content covering the breadth of plastic surgery practice.
+The Resident Education Curriculum (REC) has been integrated into the curricula of most U.S.-based training programs for several years.
+The REC includes more than 100 modules of plastic surgery self-study content covering the breadth of plastic surgery practice.

 You.
 And The Plastic Surgery Foundation.